-Nairobi is the safari capital of Kenya where beasts and humans rule the jungle (albeit different ones).
-One gets to experience an intimate encounter with the animal world, especially those only heard of or seen on TV channels.
+Nairobi is the safari capital of Kenya, where beasts and humans rule the jungle.
+One gets to experience an intimate encounter with the animal world, especially those who have only heard of or seen on TV.
 One of the most affluent cities in Africa also serves as the gateway to other safari countries bordering Kenya.
-Though Nairobi is not the safest city on earth, it doesn’t stop tourists from exploring the city with so mean beautiful nuances.
-If certain precautions are taken, a foreign tourist will easily be able to enjoy the unassuming wilderness and the thumping nightlife in the city.
+Though Nairobi is not the safest city on Earth, it doesn't stop tourists from exploring the city with so many beautiful nuances.
+With certain precautions, a foreign tourist will easily enjoy the natural wilderness and the thumping nightlife in the city.

 Photo credit: Creative Commons/Arthur Buliva

 Nairobi is one of those few cities in Africa, having a mild climate all year round due to its location.
 On the contrary, Nairobi is safe from the blistering heat for which Kenya and Africa remain so well known.
 Therefore, any time is a fun time in Nairobi as the city is busy preparing for events all year round.